Skip to content

 Choosing a School by Location

-(3) Onsite Frequency
+(3) On-Site Frequency

 Along with location, the mandatory frequency of campus visits is an important aspect for students to consider when picking a Day 1 CPT university.
 The attendance requirement varies, with some institutions asking for presence once every semester and others expecting monthly visits.
 Even if a school is closer geographically, frequent required attendance could be less convenient.
 Hence, it is advisable for students to take a holistic view, factoring in the school's proximity, the frequency of onsite attendance, and the ease of transportation, to make an informed school choice.

-Choosing a School by Onsite Frequency
+Choosing a School by On-Site Frequency

 (4) Enrollment Windows

 Day 1 CPT schools typically offer 4-6 enrollment windows throughout the year, providing great flexibility for students.
-For those whose OPT or H1B is about to expire, selecting a suitable enrollment window that falls within their grace period is essential for maintaining their status in the U.S.
+For those whose OPT or H-1B is about to expire, selecting a suitable enrollment window that falls within their grace period is essential for maintaining their status in the U.S.

-Choosing a School by Enrollment Window
+Choosing a Day 1 CPT School by Enrollment Window

 (5) Program

-Choosing a School by Program
+Choosing a Day 1 CPT School by Program

 (6) CPT Policy of Individual Schools